signalfx/signalfx-dotnet-tracing/1490-status-update/README.md

 ## Supported libraries and frameworks

-.NET Core is supported while .NET Framework is in beta.
+.NET Core for Linux and Windows is supported and .NET Framework for Windows is in beta.
 There are [known .NET Core runtime issues](https://github.com/dotnet/coreclr/issues/18448) for version 2.1.0 and 2.1.2.